httpie/cli/README.rst

 Windows, etc.
 -------------

-A universal installation method (that works on Windows, Mac OS X, Linux, …, and always provides the latest version) is to use `pip`_:
+A universal installation method (that works on Windows, macOS, Linux, …, and always provides the latest version) is to use `pip`_:

 .. code-block:: bash